 DWI Administrative Hearing Lawyer Gasconade County, MO.
-If you have been arrested for DWI/DUI near Gasconade County, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
-The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.
+If you’ve been arrested for DWI/DUI in Gasconade County, MO, your ability to drive is at stake.
+The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.

-What is a DWI Administrative Hearing in Gasconade County, MO and Across Missouri?
+Understanding DWI Administrative Hearings in Gasconade County, MO

 A DWI administrative hearing is a civil proceeding separate from your criminal DWI case in Gasconade County, MO.
 It determines whether the state has the right to suspend or revoke your driver’s license based on the circumstances of your arrest.
 If you don’t request this hearing within 15 days from your arrest date, your suspension goes into effect automatically without hearing your side.